Enhancing Trust in Autonomous Agents: An Architecture for Accountability and Explainability through Blockchain and Large

-While our approach has shown remarkable results in navigation functionalities regarding several scenarios and circumstances, future work should involve adapting our solution to other applications by simply adapting the recording and the processing components to the relevant topics of the area or domain of use.
-Furthermore, the consistency and robustness of responses generated by our explainability approach could benefit from refinement across different scenarios, especially when categorizing questions under specific subjects.
-Therefore, future work should explore the impact of In-Context Learning (ICL) techniques on prompt generation, in addition to fine-tuning the model for the specific context of autonomous agent navigation tasks.
+While our solution has shown promising results in navigation functionalities across various scenarios, future work should extend its application to other domains by tailoring the recording and processing components to specific topics relevant to each context.
+Furthermore, the consistency and robustness of the responses generated by our explainability approach could benefit from refinement across different scenarios, especially when categorizing questions under specific subjects.
+To this end, future efforts should explore the impact of In-Context Learning techniques on prompt formulation, along with fine-tuning the model to better align with the unique demands of autonomous agent tasks.

-Additionally, our RAG approach could improve in terms of retrieving the most relevant chunk of information from the context.
-This enhancement may involve exploring the use of separate collections within the vector database or employing a hybrid approach, such as integrating knowledge graphs (KG) with vector indexes.
-These approaches can help to improve the accuracy, quality and overall consistency of the answers obtained across several scenarios, thereby enhancing the performance of our proposed system.
+Additionally, our RAG approach could be further optimized to retrieve more relevant information from the available context.
+This improvement may involve structuring the vector database into separate collections tailored to specific information types or adopting a hybrid retrieval strategy that combines Knowledge Graphs with vector-based indexing.
+Incorporating real-time explanation generation into the architecture could also enhance the responsiveness and adaptability of the system.
+Together, these enhancements have the potential to significantly improve the accuracy, relevance, and consistency of the generated explanations across diverse scenarios, thereby strengthening the overall effectiveness of the proposed architecture.